cool9203/fastapi-example/README.md

 # A simple example of FastAPI and OpenAPI

-1. class base view example in quick_example.class_example.py
+1. class base view example in src/quick_example/class_example.py
-2. API.js use example
+2. swagger.js use example in frontend/example.html
-3. other docs viewer in main.py
+3. other docs viewer in src/main.py

 ## run this example